-All you need to do is pluck some plant cuttings in a tiny water bowl and wait for a couple of days.
-Over the next few days, you will find that the cuttings are steadily evolving into beautiful snake plants.
-Just make sure you tie the plant’s base carefully as it grows up since this will cause the leaves to be upright.
+After a number of days, you will find that the cuttings are steadily evolving into beautiful snake plants.
+Just ensure you carefully tie the plant’s base as it grows up, which will cause the leaves to be upright.

 2. Oleander Plant

 They are also best known as a shrub plant, the Oleander plant is a part of the Apocynaceae family.
 It’s cultivated almost everywhere globally, so none of us are confident about its true origin.
 However, certain experts claim the plant to have originated from the Southwestern parts of Asia.

 Interestingly, although the Oleander is known for its bright and beautiful blooms, these very blooms can serve to be toxic, and that’s why we will not recommend it if you have kids or pets at home.